 We are told the die-off is caused by drought and beetles, but trees that were being watered on Torrey Pines Golf Course also died (picture 1 below).
 Those trees weren’t in a drought and didn’t have many beetles.
 And there is obvious fungal damage, unacknowledged by authorities, that is killing trees and probably attracting bark beetles.
 Picture #2 shows bark beetle damage while pictures #3, 4 and 5 show fungal damage.
 A sampling of the condensed fog that drips off tree needles measured an extremely high level of aluminum (picture #6), a metal toxic to pine trees, here.
 And a published peer reviewed paper with agreement from scientists worldwide, here, concluded UV radiation and aluminum poisoning weaken Torrey Pine trees and create conditions that attract fungus and beetles.

 - Ask California State Parks to test Torrey Pine Trees for Aluminum Poisoning as of mid-March, this petition has about 490 online signatures plus 850 signatures on paper gathered near the Reserve.
 I plan to deliver them to State Parks in April, 2019.

 Questions and Answers

 Presentation to San Diego Community Forest Advisory Board, 11/14/2018

-- Page 1, Page 2 – Making this presentation was recommended by the staff of S.D.
+- This presentation was recommended by the staff of S.D.
 Councilmember Barbara Bry.
-I showed them the unacknowledged fungal damage that probably attracts beetles and asked them to investigate.
+I showed the CFAB the unacknowledged fungal damage that is probably working in a symbiotic relation with beetles to kill the trees and asked them to investigate.
 And then I sent a follow-up email, with copies to “everybody”.